-If you are seriously contemplating an MPS program, you need a partner that can assess your needs to give you solutions that will ensure you get the most practical usage out of your devices, and guarantee you will receive the longest lifecycle possible for them.
+If you are seriously contemplating an MPS program, you need a partner that can assess your needs to give you solutions that will ensure you get the most practical usage out of your devices and guarantee you will receive the longest lifecycle possible for them.

-Make sure your prospective MPS provider is mindful of each print device’s lifecycle and they are doing everything they can to enhance it.
+Make sure your prospective MPS provider is mindful of each print device’s lifecycle and they are doing everything it can to enhance it.
 The typical lifecycle for an HP device is 3 to 5 years.

 An ideal MPS provider will help you to figure out how to expand the longevity of each device.
 For example, if you are nearing the completion of a 3-year contract and your printers are still in excellent shape and well under their monthly utilization, an extraordinary provider will extend your contract for 2 more years.

 This helps you save money that you would have invested in new devices.

 2. How much will you use print devices?

 When you first meet with your potential MPS provider to talk about HP devices, the first question they ask you should be: “What do you expect your monthly usage to be?”